kitetale/combine_mocap_bvh/README.md

 ## Part 2 : MoCap Editing ##
 This part is based on the [start code for miniproject 1](https://github.com/yangyanzhe/assignment1).

+The code can be run by downloading this repo and running `python3 main.py` in terminal.
+If you have specific bvh files you'd like to combine or have specific destination location for the output to be saved, you can use the optional `--src_path1 SRC1 --src_path2 SRC2 --dst_path DST` flags to indicate them.

 I made five modified functions of `load` function:

 * `loadTop` : This function sets joints in the bottom half of the body to have offest of (0,0,0) so that any translation or rotation shows in the rendering.